 To provide and analyze current and projected demographic, employment and socioeconomic data for the Study Area which will assist in production and modification of the Metropolitan Transportation Plan, Transportation Improvement Program, and will assist public transportation planning.
-The MPO may use consultants to assist in the completion of a task.

 The MPO staff will begin collecting and analyzing data released from the 2020 decennial Census.
 Existing databases will be updated and maintained to incorporate Census 2020, the Census American Community Survey, and the Census Transportation Planning Package.
 MPO staff will also update databases and GIS layers resulting from reviews of highway functional classification, thoroughfare plan updates and changes in land use.
 MPO staff will also begin performing analysis regarding travel time data made available through the Texas A&M Transportation Institute (TTI) Congestion Management Process Assessment Tool (COMPAT).